|

 for recycling and reuse.
 Therefore, the responsible action for

-from old computer circuit boards, finding its way to an electronics
+made from old computer circuit boards, finding its way to an electronics

 recycling centre after its fashionable novelty has worn off, is